<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 ATT-HTML-Social-Security-Medicare

-Claiming Social Security is one thing — understanding the "why" behind your claim is something else entirely.
-Understanding Social Security is a difficult but crucial step towards your retirement paycheck.
+Claiming Social Security is one thing; understanding how your claim works is something else entirely.
+Understanding Social Security is a difficult but crucial step in assessing your retirement paycheck.
 For many Americans, Social Security benefits are core to their retirement income strategy.
 However, when and why you claim them depends on your overall withdrawal strategy.

-Next, let's explore three main steps you should follow to solidify your Social Security strategy at Chevron:
+To help you make an informed decision, let's explore three main steps you should follow to solidify your Social Security strategy at Chevron:

 Step 1.
-Decide when to claim your Social Security benefits.
+Decide when to claim your Social Security benefits

 Social Security benefits can be significant, but at the end of the day, they're just one part of your overall financial picture.
 When considering the timing of your claim, keep this general principle in mind: The later you begin receiving benefits, the larger those benefits will be.